 Since many businesses remain eligible to retroactively claim Employee Retention Tax Credit for quarterly 2020 and 2021 tax submissions, it’s essential to understand what is needed to file, which employees are eligible, and how to calculate for qualified wages paid.
-With available credits as high as $26,000 per employee, accuracy and expert support can help your business maximize claims per employee and quarter, ensuring you receive the most ERTC funds available.
+With available credits as high as $26,000 per employee, accuracy and support can help your business maximize claims per employee and quarter, ensuring you receive the most ERTC funds available.

 In this article, we’ll guide you through all major ERC eligibility requirements, which information/forms you’ll need to file, and how to begin calculating qualified wages to file a claim that benefits your business.